9 Live Oak, 9 Sioux Crape Myrtles, and 6 Palmetto trees were planted near the Wappoo Cut Bridge.

 7 Natchez Crepe Myrtles were planted along the intersection of St. Andrews and Old Towne Road in honor of Sheldon Kamen.
 Support for the 7 trees came from the Kamen Family, Spikenology, Ashley Hall Manor, Heathwood Old Towne, Charleston Shoe company, Coastal Cardiology, and the Hair District.

 Charleston Hardwood Trees donated 148 Live Oaks to property owners in the Charleston area.

 73 new trees were planted along Savannah Highway out by Rantowles Creek.
 These were funded by donations from Town and Country Inn, Charleston Rotary, Holiday Inn Express, Lexus of Charleston, Charlestowne neighborhood Association, Palmetto Ford, The Francis Marion Hotel, Market Pavilion Hotel, Tarrant Properties, Hoover Automotive, Charles Christen Jr., Signature Kitchen and Bath of Charleston, and more.

 December 6, 2013

-In honor of South Carolina Arbor Day, Tommy B. Baker, President and CEO of Baker Motor Company, purchased 100 oak trees to gift to businesses and private property owners along Savannah Highway for the 10,000 Trees for Charleston initiative.
+In honor of South Carolina Arbor Day, Tommy B. Baker, President and CEO of Baker Motor Company, purchased 100 Oak trees to gift to businesses and private property owners along Savannah Highway.